hosseindamavandi/Transformer-NER-for-Automated-Infrastructure/README.md

 ## Dataset
 The dataset used for training and evaluation will be made available soon.
 Stay tuned for updates in this repository.

+## Train
+The training code will be made available soon, pending the publication of the associated paper and consideration of copyright restrictions.
+Please stay tuned for updates in this repository.

+## Inference & Pre-Trained Weights
+The Inference and Pre-Trained Weights will be made available soon.
+Please follow this repository for updates.

 ## Citation:
 If you use this work in your research, please cite: